"Your horse doesn't care how much you know, until he knows how much you care.

 Equine Therapies

 The quote above from Pat Parelli also helps describe the intellectual art of equine manual therapies or bodywork.
 Bodywork is as much about feel, intuition and care for the horse as it is about knowledge of the horse.
-Using palpation and watching the reactions of your horse, I am able to determine where issues lie and then rectify with the use of various techniques and tools.
+Using assessment, palpation and watching the reactions of your horse, I am able to determine where issues lie and then rectify with the use of various techniques and tools.

 Equine Sports & Rehabilitation Massage Therapy